Helediron/mydu-server-mods/ModLoader/README.md

 that the client knows to send ModAction with delta to "SyncLoader" instead of "Loader"

+## Compression

+Starting from client 1.4.10 if a loaded resource file (not nqdef!) has extension '.nqz' it will be recognized as a NQ compressed file and decompressed before injection into the unigine virtual file system.

+To generate nqz files one can use the 'nqcompress.py' script provided in this directory.

 ## Sample voxel nqdef

 This sample expect files "<name>_c.dds", "<name>_n.dds" and "<name>_mrao.dds"